 The caching algorithm automatically detects when the cache file cannot be used and the original code has to be parsed.
 In that case, the cache file is updated.
 An update of the cache file can be triggered by one or more of the following factors:

-• The cache file doesn't exist, which is obvious.
+- The cache file doesn't exist, which is obvious. - The cache file is corrupt, i.e. cannot be parsed.